 Box 3 reports on whether or not the University has changed its reporting method.
 We have not made any reporting changes.

 Box 4 reports on any adjustments made during the 2017 tax year for qualified tuition and related expenses that were reported on a prior year 1098T.
+If you registered for 15 credit hours for spring 2017 (in 2016) and dropped a course in 2017, that would be an adjustment.
 For most students this box will be blank.

 Box 5 reports the amount of grants, third party sponsorships